+I am pleased to share with the WMU community the following technology related news and updates.
 If you have any questions, or comments, I would love to hear from you.
 I can be reached at firstname.lastname@example.org or (269) 387-3838.
-Or, you can tweet me at @tomwolfjr.
 Go WMU!
 Go Broncos!

 Augmented reality: The August CTO Update mentioned the new teaching resources website, wmich.edu/teachingresources and the project team's innovative use of augmented reality to market this service.
 If you would like to receive a Layar postcard, or explore augmented reality further, please contact the Office of Information Technology's media services team at (269) 387-5020.
 You may also check out layar.com for more information.

 Collaboration video: The Office of Information Technology has created a video focused on the value of technology collaboration.

 Educause Center for Applied Research (ECAR): Last year the Office of Information Technology purchased a campus subscription to ECAR.
 ECAR provides information technology focused research and analysis for the higher education sector.
 This is a subscriber-driven research organization dedicated to understanding how technology impacts colleges and universities.
 To gain access to this research, create an account on the Educause site and then the materials in the ECAR section will be accessible.